A Universal Formulation of Uncertainty Relation for Error and Disturbance: Uncertainty Relation for errors

-Although the current form of presentation suffices for our main purpose, we note that the condition of joint describability of two quantum measurements $M$ and $N$ admits obvious generalization; the essence is the existence of a quantum measurement $J: Z(\mathcal{H}) \to W(\Omega)$ mediating the behaviors of the two measurements $M$ and $N$ with classical processes $\pi_{i}:W(\Omega) \to W(\Omega_{i})$, $i = 1,2$, \textit{i.e.}, $M = \pi_{1} \circ J$ and $N = \pi_{2} \circ J$.
-If the pullbacks of both classical processes $\pi_{i}$ happen to be isometries over a certain state, which is always the case globally when both $\pi_{i}$ are projections to the marginals as exemplified above, the same line of arguments leads to the same uncertainty relation as \eqref{ineq:uncert_proj} valid over the said state.
-One of the elementary situations in which this is the case is when one measures two observables with a single measurement $M$; this amounts to the special case $M = N$ which admits the trivial joint description by $J = M$ and trivial classical processes $\pi_{i} = \mathrm{Id}$, which subsequently yields the uncertainty relation for errors given in \cite{Lee_2020_01}.
+Although the current form of presentation suffices for our main purpose, we note that the condition of joint describability of two quantum measurements $M$ and $N$ admits obvious generalization; the essence is the existence of a quantum measurement $J: \stspq{H} \to \stspc{\Omega}$ mediating the behaviors of the two measurements $M$ and $N$ with classical processes $\pi_{i}:\stspc{\Omega} \to \stspc{\Omega_{i}}$, $i = 1,2$, \textit{i.e.}, $M = \pi_{1} \circ J$ and $N = \pi_{2} \circ J$.
+If the pullbacks of both classical processes $\pi_{i}$ happen to be linear isometries over a certain state, which is always the case globally when both $\pi_{i}$ are projections to the marginals as exemplified above, the same line of arguments leads to the same uncertainty relation as \eqref{ineq:uncert_proj} valid over the said state.
+One of the elementary situations in which this is the case is when one measures two observables with a single measurement $M$; this amounts to the special case $M = N$ which admits the trivial joint description by $J = M$ and trivial classical processes $\pi_{i} = \Id$, which subsequently yields the uncertainty relation for errors given in \cite{Lee_2020_01,Lee_2020_01_Entropy}.
 For general cases (in which the pullbacks of $\pi_{i}$ are not necessarily isometries), the uncertainty relation still holds in the form of \eqref{ineq:uncert_proj} with due modification to the term $\mathcal{R}$.

-A proper and comprehensive treatment of such general cases necessitates more elaborate mathematical tools, which is beyond the scope of this paper, and will thus be given elsewhere; there the potential non-uniqueness of the classical bound $\mathcal{R}$, which is dependent to the generally non-unique choice of the map $J$, will also be investigated.
-In view of this, we may just consider the simplified version of our inequality \eqref{ineq:uncert_proj} which is free from the choice of $J$ and contains only the quantum bound:
+A proper and comprehensive treatment of such general cases necessitates more elaborate mathematical tools, which is beyond the scope of this paper, and will thus be given elsewhere; there the potential non-uniqueness of the classical bound $\mathcal{R}$, which is dependent on the generally non-unique choice of the map $J$, will also be investigated.
+In view of this, we may obviously take the supremum of the term $\abs{ \mathcal{R} }$ for all such possible $J$ of our inequality \eqref{ineq:uncert_proj}, or just consider the simplified version

+which is free from the choice of $J$ and contains only the quantum bound; needless to say, the same structures and remarks also apply to our uncertainty relation \eqref{ineq:uncert_error_disturbance} for error and disturbance as well.